jared-hughes/DesmosPlus/README.md

 # DesmosPlus

+## ⚠ This repository is archived.
+See instead [DesModder's text mode](https://github.com/DesModder/DesModder)

 Write less.
 Say more.
 DesmosPlus is a text-based language that compiles to Desmos graphs.

 The main objective of the language is to make all code easier to use and remove repetitive actions.